Easter

 Julien Fourniol/Baloulumix/Moment/Getty Images

-If your kids are really little and still learning what this whole Easter egg hunt thing is about, they’ll probably need a few big pushes in the right direction.
-A fun map, illustrated by you, of course, will help your little bunny find the eggs placed around the house.
+If your kids are really little and still learning what this whole Easter egg hunt thing is about, they’ll probably need a few nudges in the right direction.
+A fun map of your home, illustrated by you, of course, will help your little bunny find the eggs placed around the house.
 If you need some help with hiding places, think bookshelves, mantles, and even in kitchen cupboards.

 2